 Julia was excited when she saw the wheelchair.
 Her arms and hands were already strong, and with a little practice she learned to wheel her new chair up the long winding trail to the village.

-"Now you can come and go to school on your own." said Tomás.
-"How do you feel?"
 "Free!" laughed Julia.
 "I feel like writing a declaration of independence!"
 Then she thought a moment and frowned.
 "I know I'm not completely independent-but that's all right.
 We all depend on each other in some ways.
 And I guess that's how it should be!"